Removing the “Powered by WordPress” text from the site footer is crucial if you are working on a website for a client.

 Once you are done editing the template, you can click the PUBLISH button at the bottom side of the settings panel to publish your template.

 On the appearing dialog window, click the ADD CONDITION to add a display condition.
 You can set the custom template to appear on specific page(s) or post(s).
 If you want it to appear on the entire website, you can simply set the display condition to Entire Website.
-Click the SAVE & CLOSE button to apply the display condition.

 The Bottom Line